archetype-themes/plugin-theme-component/docs/Sections-and-Snippets.md

 Locales Grouping is a feature inspired by an existing Section-Schema "Locales" element[*](https://shopify.dev/themes/architecture/sections/section-schema#locales).
 In fact, this is exactly where Archie will output the final contents of your locales during the build phase.

-Since Schema Locales can not be embedded within the Section-Schema, Archie will generate individual files for each language at build time.
-Upon install, their content will be merged with the Theme's Schema-Locale files.

 **Default Locale file**